mmiranda222/.statsuite/content/configurations/authentication.md

 ---

+> Since the [March 05, 2020 Release .Stat Suite JS 4.0.1](https://sis-cc.gitlab.io/dotstatsuite-documentation/changelog/#march-05-2020), The Data Explorer now works in both anonymous and authenticated modes.

 .Stat Suite is based on openid-connect authentication.
 Any openid-connect compliant identity provider can be used.
 The DevOps environment uses Keycloak for that purposes as well as an identity provider proxy for GitHub/GitLab.

-The Data Explorer (DE) is working in anonymous mode (doesn't send JWT token).
+The Data Explorer (DE) is working in both anonymous and authenticated modes (sends JWT token or nothing).

 The Data Lifecycle Manager (DLM) is working in authenticated mode (sends JWT token).